More than Just Moving: Making Meaning in Movement

 Duncan’s next significant partner was Paris Singer[21], son and heir of Singer Sewing Machines.
 He fathered Duncan‘s second child, Patrick, and played an active role in both Deirdre and Patrick‘s lives.
 He was Duncan’s oft time lover and provided the financial backing for many of Duncan’s endeavors.
 Duncan met Singer in 1909[22] and they had a sporadic relationship for many years.
 It appears that Singer always loved Duncan, but she loved herself and her Art more than she could love him.
 However, she did love his money, and even in her autobiography, it looks as though she used Singer mainly for that reason, especially after their initial tryst.
 Whenever Duncan needed funding for her school, she knew she could turn to Singer, which allowed her to indulge in her carefree lifestyle and still fulfill all of her commitments.
 (Duncan 229, 246-262, 334-356).

 In love and in life, Isadora was a performer.
 She would consider the title of “performer” an insult, as it would lower her from an artist to entertainer, but she performed in order to obtain the image she created for herself and to support her narrative.
 Performer, in this sense, would imply how Duncan seemed to never be herself, but to always be an eccentric, and to have planned her every move.
 This is ironic, almost hypocritical, in that she promoted self-expression but there was no real self for her to express.
 Or perhaps it is a testament of her work, to create a self, portray the self, and express the self.
 This makes Duncan truly American; because only in America can one invent oneself.
 Duncan’s self was quite monumental.
 On the stage Duncan was intense, and in person she was a force of nature.
-Audiences were enthralled by Duncan on stage and the public was amused by her in the streets
+Audiences were enthralled by Duncan on stage and the public was amused by her in the streets.

 As aforementioned, Isadora Duncan was also a mother.
 While living in France, Duncan had three children[23].
 On April 19, 1913, Deirdre, 6, and Patrick, 2, along with their nanny, were drowned when their car rolled backward into the Seine River on the road back to Versailles.
 This “completely shattered [her] force and power” (Duncan 277).
 In her mourning, Duncan desired to end this life and join her children in the next.
 She felt she had no need to live and was not even worthy of such.
 Duncan also felt at fault for their deaths.
 If she had never taken them from Paris to Versailles[24], her children wouldn’t have been on that road that day, having no need to be, and they would not have died.
 She did not feel she could carry on.
 These deaths led to many changes in Duncan’s dance which will be addressed in the following chapter.